Dictionary

 Pronunciation: (dif'ur-uns, dif'runs), [key]

-—n., v., -enced, -enc•ing.
+— n., v., -enced, -enc•ing.

-1. the state or relation of being different; dissimilarity:
+1. the state or relation of being different; dissimilarity: There is a great difference between the two.

-2. an instance or point of unlikeness or dissimilarity:
+2. an instance or point of unlikeness or dissimilarity: What accounts for the differences in their behavior?

-His tact makes a difference in the way people accept his suggestions.
+3. a significant change in or effect on a situation: His tact makes a difference in the way people accept his suggestions.

-4. a distinguishing characteristic; distinctive quality, feature, etc.:
+4. a distinguishing characteristic; distinctive quality, feature, etc.: The difference in the two products is quality.

 5. the degree to which one person or thing differs from another.